stevetasticsteve/picture_book_builder/README.md

 # Picture book builder
-Build a pdf picture book of Bible pictures from a folder of jpegs
+Build a pdf picture book with front matter from a folder of jpegs

 Creator: stephen_stanley@ntmpng.org, GPL v3

-This script will take a selection of Foundation Matters chronological pictures that you define and build them into an A4, A5 or A6 book.
+This script will take a selection of jpegs (with a 3 digit number in their filename) and convert the indicated selection into an A4, A5 or A6 or pdf book, complete with front matter.

 ![Example image](example_screenshot.png)

 - Provide a list of picture numbers
 - .jpeg pictures are converted to pdf and formatted to A4, A5 or A6 books for easy printing

+### History
+Our organisation wanted a subset of Bible pictures from a collection to be turned into a printable book in different sizes.
+The pictures were .jpgs organised with filenames like this: '000 picture.jpg'.

+This script was written specifically for that project, but could be easily generalized to create other printable pdf books from .jpg images.

 ## Installation: